The Bible gives many examples of what is most important to God when we come to Him in prayer. He wants us to pray from the heart. How do we do that?

 Jesus gave a parable to show God’s appreciation of zealous, tenacious prayers.
 “Then He spoke a parable to them, that men always ought to pray and not lose heart” (Luke 18:1).
 In the following seven verses He told the parable of the persistent widow and the unjust judge.

 If an evil judge could be swayed by persistence, how much more will our loving God “avenge His own elect who cry out day and night to Him, though He bears long with them?” (verse 7).

 Sometimes we have a prayer in our heart, but we fail to say it properly (Romans 8:26-27).
 Hezekiah groaned in his heart, and God heard the complete prayer.
 God through the Holy Spirit helps us pray as we need to, and He understands what we are trying to say.

 From King Hezekiah’s example, we should always remember that God respects a sincere prayer, no matter how poorly it is presented because of our human imperfections.
-If we always come to God with a true heart, then words of sincerity will follow (Hebrews 10:22).
+If we always come to God with a true heart—a repentant and faithful heart—then words of sincerity will follow (Hebrews 10:22).